METEO 3 Lesson 11 Images

 Text description of the winds turn into southwesterlies over the Arabian Sea and Indian Ocean image.

-North of the Equator, the Coriolis force acts to the right, causing the air’s trajectory to become more westerly.
+North of the equator, another arrow curves to the right, with the label: “north of the equator, the coriolis force acts to the right, causing the air’s trajectory to become more westerly.”

-In late Spring, the zone of convergence moves north over the hot Indian subcontinent, allowing the northward flowing air to cross the equator.
+A central arrow highlights the zone of convergence during late spring, explaining that “in late Spring, the zone of convergence moves north over the hot Indian subcontinent, allowing the northward flowing air to cross the equator.”

 nearly complete reversal in wind direction between meteorological summer and winter